masaic-ai-platform/open-responses/docs/OpenAICompatibility.md

    - Progress indication for tool execution
    - Proper sequencing of multi-turn tool interactions

-### Custom Tool Lifecycle Events
+### Open-responses Managed Tool Lifecycle Events

-Open-Responses extends the standard Chat Completions API streaming events with custom tool-specific events that provide more granular visibility into tool execution:
+Open-Responses extends the standard Chat Completions API streaming events with Open-responses managed tool-specific events that provide more granular visibility into tool execution:

 1. **Tool Execution Progress Events**:
    - `response.{tool_name}.in_progress`: Emitted when a tool call is detected and processing begins